 Urmila, who happens to be a journalist, in Ghosh’s best selling novel was not aware of the Ross Memorial.
 But Ghosh’s Urmila is no exception great many of the Calcuttans are not aware of the memorial dedicated to Ronald Ross, Calcutta’s first Nobel Laureate.

-Located on the Western wall of the Presidency General (PG) Hospital, lies a arch shaped memorial dedicated to Ronald Ross, Nobel Prize winner of Medicine in 1902.
+Located on the Northern wall of the Presidency General (PG) Hospital, lies a arch shaped memorial dedicated to Ronald Ross, Nobel Prize winner of Medicine in 1902.

 Ronald Ross (1857 – 1932) studied malaria from 1881 to 1899.
 Finally on 20th August 1897 Ross, working at the PG hospital discovered that malaria was transmitted by female anopheles mosquito.
 20th August is celebrated as the “World Mosquito Day.”

 Sadly the culturally active Calcuttans have forgotten Ross and his memorial lies in utter neglect.
 The arch contains a central medallion of Ronald Ross which is flanked on either side by two marble inscriptions.

 The inscription on the left describes the process in which malaria was transmitted. while that on the right contains a poem written by Ronald Ross himself.
 Only the first three paragraphs of the poem were written on the marble plaque.